 - Avoid stopping on bends and brows of hills.

 - Make sure that bikes and riders are off the road, not obstructing pedestrians, when a group stops by the roadside to resolve mechanical problems and punctures.

 End of ride

 Some riders may drop out before the end because they live close to the route.
 Make sure you know this is what they are doing.
-The leader should usually return to the shop to make sure that everyone knows their way home and there is usually an opportunity to go to the Blue Belle café.
+The leader should usually return to the shop (SE20 Cycles) to ensure that everyone knows their way home and where there is usually an opportunity for refreshments.

 If the worst happens on the ride

 Riders do fall off, particularly when it’s wet or icy.
-Bikes break and people get lost.
+Bikes break, and people get lost.
 We ask all of our riders to be responsible for their own safety, so it is not the leader’s fault or responsibility if something goes wrong.
 However, other riders will look to you if there is a situation.
-This is not an exhaustive list of instructions, and it is a good idea to think how you might react given a certain set of circumstances rather than finding yourself on the spot.
+This is not an exhaustive list of instructions, and it is a good idea to think about how you might react given certain circumstances rather than finding yourself on the spot.
 Some basics:

-- If someone falls off, one of the first things to make sure of is that other vehicles do not make the situation worse.
-If someone is down on the road, quickly have someone front and back checking and warning vehicles.
+- If someone falls off, one of the first things to ensure is that other vehicles do not worsen the situation.
+If someone is down on the road, quickly have someone front and backchecking and warning vehicles.

 - Don’t immediately try to move the faller until you know there are no injuries that would be worsened by moving them.
 Better to inconvenience the odd driver.